chanbengz/sustcsc-rs/README.md

 ## Rules and Benchmarking

 You can only modify the `src/solver.rs` file, which contains the function `solve_lwe` that you need to implement.
-Any helper functions or modules can be added, but the public function signature must remain the same.
+Any helper functions or modules can be added, but the signature of public function must remain the same.
 Any external crates are allowed, but you should not use any crates including FFI or binding.

 We'll be testing your code with
 - the clusters on [SUSTech's HPC platform](https://hpc.sustech.edu.cn/), with a single node and Intel Xeon Platinum 2680-v3 (24 core)/6148 (40 core), no GPU or other accelerators.
 - Maximum runtime is $T = 30$ minutes.
 Any exceeding runtime will be considered as a failure.

 ### Compilation